AML Screening FAQs

 Who should perform AML screening?

-AML screening is an essential process for all organizations operating under AML and sanctions regulations.
+AML user screening is an essential process for all organizations operating under AML and sanctions regulations.
 It is an integral part of customer due diligence, serving as a crucial procedure to detect and mitigate the risks associated with financial crime.

 What are the possible consequences of not conducting AML screening?